adamharrison/lite-xl-simplified/README.md

 git clone git@github.com:adamharrison/lite-xl-simplified.git --shallow-submodules --recurse-submodules && cd lite-xl-simplified && ./build.sh && ./lite-xl
 ````

+CI enabled on this repository, so you can grab Windows and Linux builds from the appropriate page.

 ## Supporting Libraries

 The 4 supporting libraries of lite are now git submodules.
 These **must** be pulled in with: